heathen00/wfparser3/wfparser3/README.md

      implementation is to ensure there are no unneeded exceptions during runtime.
    * What should happen if you try and create a localizer bundle/type/field that is not unique?
 Error?
 Return reference to already existing type?
-   * Maybe remove the ability to get the component from the UID: getComponent().
-   * What happens when you add the same bundle, key, or field multiple times?
+   * What happens when you add the same bundle, type, or field multiple times?
 Not sure if these scenarios tested sufficiently.
    * WARNING: There could be overlap between different fields that LOOK distinct based on how the types and fields are named.
 That is, the LocalizerType and LocalizerField instances are all